Arguably, the most important part of VCE English is essay-writing.

 What you write doesn’t have to be academic - it could simply be a diary.

 Try to write daily.
-Not only will this practice help with the way your words flow in your essays, it will also improve your general communication skills and the clarity of your thoughts.
+Not only will this practice help with the way your words flow in your essays, but it will also improve your general communication skills and the clarity of your thoughts.

 If you don’t have the time, energy or motivation to write outside of schoolwork, you should at least dedicate time to reading.